 Our experienced neuropsychologists examine cognitive abilities (e.g., memory, speech and language, visuospatial abilities, concentration, motor skills) and integrate the test data with medical, psychological, developmental, medication and other data to help with diagnosis and determine the impact of a disease an injury on an individual's functioning.
 This information aids in differential diagnosis, assists in treatment and life planning, and can describe the clinical course of a condition and assess response to treatment.

-While medical tests (e.g., CT or MRI) show the structure of the brain, neuropsychological testing reveals the patients' cognitive strengths and weaknesses as they may have been affected by disorders such as dementia, concussion, traumatic brain injury or neurological disorders.
+Neuropsychological Testing complements neurological tests.
+While imaging tests (e.g., CT or MRI) show the structure of the brain, neuropsychological testing reveals the patients' cognitive strengths and weaknesses as they may have been affected by disorders such as dementia, brain injury or neurological disorders.

 Unlike other group practices, neuropsychological assessment is the primary assessment service we provide and not a practice add-on.

 Psychological testing helps determine mental health diagnosis and in formulating treatment recommendations.
 When there is a medical disorder, testing identifies factors that can affect coping with an illness.
 Psychological testing is also used prior to surgical implantation of a spinal cord stimulator to manage chronic pain.
 We also provide vocational and aptitude testing to help people decide on appropriate job direction.